 I would say our meals are surprisingly gourmet considering some of the remote locations we visit.
-As for restricted diets, not a problem, we’ve worked with many clients who request vegetarian or vegan meals….who have allergy issues (gluten)…or have to watch their sodium intake.
+As for restricted diets, not a problem, we have worked with many clients who request vegetarian or vegan meals, or clients who have to watch their sodium intake.

 HOW DO YOU SELECT ACCOMMODATIONS FOR YOUR TOURS?

 We factor in a number of criteria.
-Location – proximity to natural areas or wildlife sites – is very important.
+Location, that is, proximity to natural areas or wildlife sites, is very important.
 We also give preference to smaller, locally-owned lodges or hotels and especially those who use alternative energy sources.

 IN YOUR OPINION WHAT MORE CAN BE DONE TO ELIMINATE WILDLIFE POACHING?

 Ecotourism that helps benefit local communities will help to sensitize the local population to the value of their wildlife.
 They are ultimately the guardians of their wildlife.
 It is the local people we need to get on our side to reduce poaching!
 At the same time we need to reduce demand in the countries that purchase wildlife products.
 It is NOT just China or South East Asia; sadly the USA remains one of the largest consumers of wildlife and wildlife products!

 WHAT CAN TRAVELERS DO TO MINIMIZE ENVIRONMENTAL IMPACT WHEN THEY ARE TRAVELING ON THEIR OWN?